cuenlueer/npxpy/README.md

 ## Misc
 *This section contains things like remarks or pro tips, which might be useful to know but not neccessarily mandatory for understanding how to use nanoAPI.*
--pandas
+- You might have seen that there are a lot of lists, dicts, lists in lists and so on, that are used to store information about settings, markers, and so on.
+It is therefore convenient to store all that info in a `.csv`- or `xlsx`-format that makes them easily adjustable and readable for humans.
+An extremely useful package to load and manage such files in an python-environment is the package `pandas`.
+Familirizing yourself with it and utilizing it will definetively be a valuable contribution to your workflow!
+- You will not be able to tell if your `.nano`-file gets executed in the QX or not by just compiling your project.
+As of yet, *nanoAPI* does not output any errors if there is something wrong with your project.
+Therefore, it makes sense to check if *NanoPrintX* loads the project properly.
+If it does, it means that your project will be accepted by the QX.
+If you want to be on the safe side, you can also save (pun unintended) your file after opening it in *NanoPrintX*.
--validate via nanoprintx and save if u want to feel safe -However, as of yet there is no way of telling what parameters are mandatory for the .nano-files to work.
-Therefore, in the following example the parameters which do appear but seem to be redundant are going to be commented with `#here-to-stay value` or `#hts value`.
+- As of yet, there is no way of telling what parameters are mandatory for the `.nano`-files to work.
+Some parameters do appear to be redundant inside the `.nano`-files and are going to be commented with `#here-to-stay value` or `#hts value` inside the `example_project.py`.
+Those are never assigned in the  GUI but appear anyway.
 The user is therefore hereby encouraged to just experiment with leaving out some of those parameters and check if the project files still work.